box/developer.box.com/content/pages/sign/30-request-options/10-multiple-signers.md

 What if you have a document that needs to be signed by multiple people?
 This is typical of contracts between two or more entities.

-Having multiple signers introduces another dimension to the sign process, the order in which the signers need to sign the document.
+Having multiple signers introduces another dimension to the Box Sign process, the order in which the signers need to sign the document.

-If you do not specify the order, the request is sent to everyone at the same time, and when all parties signed the document, they receive a copy with all signatures.
+If you do not specify the order, the request is sent to everyone at the same time, and when all parties have signed the document, they each receive a copy with all signatures.

-If you specify the order, the send request is sent to the first signer, and only when the first signer signs the document, the request is sent to the second signer, and so on.
+If you specify the signing order, the send request is sent to the first signer, and only when the first signer signs the document, the request is sent to the second signer, and so on.

 Let’s see this working with an example contract between an university and a